simonracz/online_bin_packing/README.md

 ### Current results

 The current implementation uses only one hidden layer.
-While I expected it to perform worse than First Fit.
-It is much worse than that.
+While I expected it to perform worse than First Fit, the actual result is much worse than that.

 ### Future plans

-Switch to python (theano).
+Switch to python (theano) for experimenting.
 Use a deep convolutional neural network.
-Resources and tasks will naturally fit into this scheme.
+Resources and tasks will naturally fit into that scheme.
 I expect much better results from it.